eti-p-doray/fast_float_32_avr/README.md

 Compatibility:

 Since most of the software is programmed in assembly, the compatibility may be limited.
-Since the atmega and the atxmega microcontrollers (used by the arduino microcontrollers) all use the same instruction set as the one tested, they should work.
+Since the atmega and the atxmega microcontrollers (used by most arduino microcontrollers) all provide the required instruction set as the one tested, they should work.

 ===============

 Performance:

 The performances of this software are compared with the default float type implementation from avr-gcc 4.8.1 The microcontroller counter is used to compute the execution time.
+The table show the number of clock cycle required to execute the operation, including acces to memory.
 Since the execution time of a float operation vary in each case, the \# clock cycle is an average of 256 operations with random numbers.

 <MTMarkdownOptions output='html4'>